Volkswagen Golf running costs and reliability

 Plug-in hybrid petrol engines * | 49.6 mpg |

-- Vast range of petrol, diesel and hybrids on offer
+- Choice of petrol, diesel and hybrids available

-- Plug-in hybrid GTE looks the best on paper
+- Plug-in hybrid eHybrid looks the best on paper

-Best of the petrols are the 1.0-litre and 1.5-litre 130 TSI versions.
-The 1.5-litre TSI petrol engines can also save fuel by shutting down two cylinders or even coasting when you come off the accelerator pedal.
+The 1.5-litre TSI petrol engines can also save fuel by shutting down two cylinders when driving gently.
+They can even coast when you come off the accelerator pedal.

-In a week’s testing over more than 1,000 miles, the 2.0 TDI in manual form averaged 67.3mpg in a combination of motorway driving and mixed local running.
-Although it wasn’t driven hard, no particular attempt was made to maximise the fuel economy.
-So, we’d fully expect any long-distance driver to match and even beat our overall figure.
+We expect any long-distance driver should be able to match or even beat our overall figure.
 The eHybrid is able to manage well over 50mpg on a long run, with shorter journeys improving that figure further.
 After all, the more you can run on electricity, the less fuel you’ll use.
+It’s even easier to run on electricity now, too, because Volkswagen has added 40kW DC rapid charging support as part of the update.

-Volkswagen has more than 200 dealers in the UK with a large, well-equipped showroom and workshop unlikely to be too far from you.
-Customer service is rated highly, although Volkswagen’s reliability record can’t quite match sister brand Skoda’s.
+Volkswagen has more than 200 dealers in the UK.
+That means a large, well-equipped showroom and workshop is unlikely to be far from you.
+Customer service is rated highly, although Volkswagen’s reliability record can’t quite match that of sister brand Skoda’s.

 Reliability